Chicago Cubs Executive and Leadership Team

 What roles are included in Chicago Cubs’s leadership team?

-The leadership team of Chicago Cubs includes roles such as Chief Executive Officer, Bullpen Catcher and Chief Executive Officer and Owner, Executive Vice President & Chief Financial Officer, Special Assistant To the President and General Manager, Special Assistant To the General Manager and President.
-Hitting Coordinator.
+The leadership team of Chicago Cubs includes roles such as Chief Executive Officer, Bullpen Catcher and Chief Executive Officer and Owner, Executive Vice President & Chief Financial Officer, Chief Information Officer, Senior Vice President and Chief Legal Officer.